glenpiper/glenwrites/2019_APA_Vazquez_DRAFT.md

 *Please highlight the employee's areas for improvement in the section provided.
 Provide short, bullet-style comments for discussion during the employee conference.

 *Comments:
+- Continue process of collaborative improvement & openness to change
+- Continue process of improved communication style & awareness of style on recipient perception